-One approach to responding to this question: Address a letter to a close friend or colleague and tell her how you would contribute to this very participatory culture.
+One approach to responding to this question: Address a letter to a close friend or colleague and tell them how you would contribute to this very participatory culture.
 That letter could morph into this essay.

 Why isn’t your current supervisor writing your rec?
 Why is there a six-month gap on your resume?
 Why did your grades dip during the first semester of your senior year?
 What are your responsibilities while working for a family business after having left a prestigious investment bank, and why did you make the change?
 Answering any of those questions (but not all) could be the topic of your optional essay.

-By Linda Abraham, president and founder of Accepted and co-author of the definitive book on MBA admissions, MBA Admission for Smarties: The No-Nonsense Guide to Acceptance at Top Business Schools
+***Disclaimer: Information is subject to change.
+Please check with individual programs to verify the essay questions, instructions and deadlines.***Linda Abraham, president and founder of Accepted and co-author of the definitive book on MBA admissions, MBA Admission for Smarties: The No-Nonsense Guide to Acceptance at Top Business Schools.

 • 5 Fatal Flaws to Avoid in Your Application Essays, a free guide